 - Reinforcement learning: computer program aims to maximize the rewards, provided via feedback, as it performs a certain goal, e.g. playing a game against a virtual opponent.

-Machine learning employs many different methods and techniques to teach computers how to accomplish tasks and is closely related to the field of optimization, as many learning problems are formulated as a loss minimization function.
+Machine learning employs many different methods and techniques and uses a predictive algorithm to teach computers how to accomplish tasks and is closely related to the field of optimization, as many learning problems are formulated as a loss minimization function.

 One of the most important - and probably less known - areas of Artificial Intelligence is the search algorithms.
 Most often, AI software is using some search algorithms in the background in order to achieve the prescribed tasks or solve complex problems and provide the optimal solution.
 In AI, almost any problem can be outlined using the concepts below: